-The results of applying the thresholding technique to 63 chips tested under 9 TV corners are described in this section.
+The results of applying the thresholding technique to 62 chips tested under 9 TV corners are described in this section.
 An important concern regarding the thresholding technique deals with the fraction of bits that survive it.
-In our experiments, we found this fraction to be different for the GND and V{DD} stacks.
-On average, approx. 50% of the comparisons using the GND PGVDs survive the thresholding, while only 22.5% of the comparisons survive using the V{DD} PGVDs.
-The lower value for the V{DD} PGVD analysis occurs because of the increased noise levels on the V{DD} grid, relative to the GND grid.
-As a consequence, the average bitstring length reduces to approx. 7,765 bits (36.25%) from the original size of 21,420 bits.
+In our experiments, we found this fraction to be different for the GND and $V{DD}$ stacks.
+On average, approx. 50% of the comparisons using the GND PGVDs survive the thresholding, while only 20% of the comparisons survive using the $V{DD}$ PGVDs.
+The lower value for the $V{DD}$ PGVD analysis occurs because of the increased noise levels on the $V{DD}$ grid, relative to the GND grid.
+As a consequence, the average bitstring length reduces to approx. 7,715 bits from the original size of 21,420 bits.
 These bitstrings are, however, reproducible at all of the 9 TV corners.

 Fig. 5.
-Distribution of HDs using stable bitstrings from 63 chips.
-Number of HDs is 1,953 using bitstrings of length 7,343 bits.
+Distribution of HDs using stable bitstrings from 62 chips.
+Number of HDs is 1,891 using bitstrings of length 6,784 bits.

-The true average intra-chip HD, which is a measure of the underlying bit stability across the TV corners, is computed as 4.01%.
-This value is obtained by analyzing the full length, i.e., 21,420-bit, bitstrings with thresholding disabled and counting the number of times a bit-flip occurs in each bit position across all pairings (98/2 = 36) of the bitstrings produced under each of the 9 TV corners for each chip.
-The average intra-chip HD, expressed as a percentage, is obtained by dividing the number of bit flips by 36 21,420, which is the total number of bit pairings inspected for each chip, and multiplying by 100.
-The value reported is the average of these percentages across all chips.
-Any value less than 5% is considered high quality according to the published literature on PUFs.
+The true average intra-chip HD, which is a measure of the underlying bit stability across the TV corners, is computed as 4.89%.
+This value is obtained by analyzing the full length, i.e., 21,420-bit, bitstrings with thresholding disabled and counting the number of times a bit-flip occurs in each bit position across all 9 TV corners.
+Any value less than approx. 5% is considered high quality according to the published literature on PUFs.

 Inter-chip HD, as indicated earlier, measures the uniqueness of the bitstrings, where the best possible result is 50%, i.e., on average, half of the bits in the bitstrings of any two arbitrary chips are different.
 Fig. 5 plots the distribution of inter-chip HDs.
-The 1,953 HDs included in the distribution are obtained by pairing the stable bitstrings from all chips under all combinations.
-The chip with the shortest stable bitstring is used to set the size of the bitstrings used in each HD calculation, requiring all bitstrings to be truncated to 7,343 bits.
-The average HD is 3,666.8 (49.94%), which is very close to the ideal HD of 3,671.5 (50.00%).
+The 1,891 HDs included in the distribution are obtained by pairing the stable bitstrings from all chips under all combinations.
+The chip with the shortest stable bitstring is used to set the size of the bitstrings used in each HD calculation, requiring all bitstrings to be truncated to 6,784 bits.
+The average HD is 3,386 (49.90%), which is very close to the ideal HD of 3,392 (50.00%).

 We also evaluated randomness using the NIST statistical tests at the default significance level of 0.01 [1].
-Given the relatively short length of the stable bitstrings, only 11 of the 15 tests are applicable1.
-The bar graph shown in Fig. 6 gives the number of passing chips on the z-axis for each of the 10 tests on the x-axis, and for each of 10 different seeds on the y-axis.
+Given the relatively short length of the stable bitstrings, only 11 of the 15 tests are applicable.
+The bar graph shown in Fig. 6 gives the number of passing chips on the z-axis for each of the 11 tests on the x-axis, and for each of 10 different seeds on the y-axis.
 The number of passing chips is in reference to passing the null hypothesis.
 The null hypothesis is specified as the condition in which the bitstring-under-test is random.
 Therefore, a good result is obtained when the number of chips that pass the null hypothesis is large.